Lemniscate-2525/30_Days_of_ML/Day16_MNIST_Image_Classification_ANN/README.md

 ## Key Takeaways :

 - A fully connected ANN is a **universal function approximator**, given enough neurons it can represent any continuous function.
-It lacks is structural inductive bias, which CNNs provide through local connectivity and weight sharing.
+It lacks is structural inductive bias.
 - ReLU in hidden layers and Softmax at the output are not interchangeable, each is chosen for a specific reason ReLU avoids gradient vanishing in hidden layers, Softmax produces valid probability distributions at the output.
-- Cross-entropy loss paired with Softmax produces a **clean gradient** $\hat{Y} - Y$ ,the prediction error directly.
+- Cross-entropy loss paired with Softmax produces a **clean gradient** $\hat{Y}-Y$ ,the prediction error directly.
 - Dropout is a **structural regularizer** it forces the network to distribute representations across neurons rather than memorizing through specific pathways.
 - At 101,770 parameters and ~98% test accuracy on MNIST, this ANN is already near the ceiling for what a flat pixel-to-class mapping can achieve without spatial structure.